 Here you add the used ingredients for the recipe.

-- Ingredient or Recipe name: Fill in every ingredient you use in this recipe.
+- Ingredient or sub Recipe name: Fill in every ingredient you use in this recipe.
 When you start typing, Apicbase will automatically give you suggestions for ingredients or sub-recipes that are in your library.
-You will learn more about sub-recipes later in this article or head over to this page to learn everything about stockable recipes.
+Sub-recipes are recipes that you set as "Semi-finished products".

 If you enter an ingredient that is not yet in your library, Apicbase gives you the option to create a new ingredient.
 If you select this option a new ingredient will be added to your library.

 You can fill in the rest of the ingredients, package and pricing information in the ingredient module.
 If you want to read up on adding ingredient information, check this article.

 - Net Qt.: Fill in the net quantity you are using for this recipe.